-&lt;sup>4Procyclical worker reallocation is a much broader phenomenon in the data (Carrillo-Tudela and Visschers, 2020).
+4Procyclical worker reallocation is a much broader phenomenon in the data (Carrillo-Tudela and Visschers, 2020).
 For example, it is also well known that geographic mobility in the United States is procyclical.
 Thus, more workers leave their jobs in booms to look for jobs in different locations, muting the countercyclicality of the separation rate over the business cycle relative to the cross-section.
 Empirically, such regional migration and its cyclical fluctuations alone are, however, much too small to align model and data quantitatively.

-that a social planner would like to address through policy, as is often assumed in the literature.
+calibration of the baseline model, we purposefully impose this condition so that job creation is efficient in each local labor market despite vastly different labor market outcomes.
+Separation decisions are efficient, too, as matches only separate when the match surplus turns negative.
+Moreover, the Rosen-Roback spatial equilibrium framework implies an efficient labor allocation across local labor markets.
+Hence, the equilibrium of this model does not require any local labor market policies to achieve efficiency of job creation or job destruction.
+Labor market tightness that differs across locations is an efficient equilibrium outcome and is not a sign of mismatch that a social planner would like to address through policy, as is often assumed in the literature.
 To put it differently, the model provides a benchmark for labor market conditions that might be expected to prevail in a given location.
 Thus, it is not the deviations of labor market tightness from, say, the national average that could signal mismatch and suggest a role for policy, but the deviations from the prediction of the model.
 Moreover, labor market performance in some individual locations in the data deviates from the predictions of the model, sometimes considerably.
 It is these deviations from the model predictions that can be used to assess the effects of local economic policies.